-Allusions are the literary equivalent of name-dropping.
-Imagine you are discussing the current government shut-down with a friend.
-You mention a insight you learned about behind-the-scenes working of government in our capitol, and briefly mention that when George Bush explained this to you the first time, you didn’t quite catch it.
-You’ve implied that you talked personally with the former president, but have not conclusively stated this.
-It could have been that you heard the explanation in a public speech or even received instruction in government from some ordinary Joe who happened to be named George Bush.
-What you are doing is leaving a hint about a possible acquaintance that you hope will understood in a manner to make you seem more important – an air of pretentiousness.
+Imagine you are discussing a current government situation with a friend.
+You mention an insight you learned about behind-the-scenes working of government while in our capitol.
+Perhaps you briefly mention that when George Bush explained this the first time, you didn’t quite catch it, but now you understand.
+You’ve implied that you talked personally with the former president.
+However you could have simply heard his explanation while sitting in a hotel room in Washington D.C. and listening to the evening news.
+What you are doing is leaving a hint about a famous person that you hope will be understood in a manner to make you seem more important—name dropping.

 In Shakespeare’s day, literary allusions were flung left and right during a play.
-If you caught the meaning, you smugly thought of yourself as an erudite person.
-If you didn’t, well, there was plenty of lowbrow humor and sexual innuendo to keep the less educated classes entertained.
+The Baird didn’t underestimate the intelligence of his audience and they appreciated that.
+If you were watching a play and caught the meaning of an allusion, you thought of yourself as a learned person.
+For those that didn’t, well, there was plenty of lowbrow humor and sexual innuendo to keep them entertained.